-Beartrack Gold Project
+Beartrack

-Revival may acquire a 100% interest in Meridian Beartrack Co. ("Meridian Beartrack"), owner of the Beartrack Gold Project ("Beartrack") located in Lemhi County, Idaho.
-Revival may acquire a 100% interest in Meridian Beartrack by making a cash payment of US\$250,000 (paid), delivering four million shares of Revival (1 million issued subsequent to June 30, 2017), spending US\$10,000,000 on exploration and funding certain remediation costs during a four-year earn-in period.
+Revival may acquire a 100% interest in Meridian Beartrack, owner of Beartrack located in Lemhi County, Idaho by making a cash payment of US\$250,000 (paid), delivering four million shares of Revival (1 million issued during the year ended June 30, 2018 and 1 million issued subsequent to June 30, 2018), spending US\$10,000,000 on exploration and funding certain remediation costs during a four-year earn-in period (approximately US\$2,000,000 spent as of June 30, 2018).
 Upon completion of the acquisition Revival will assume future site remediation and closure obligations.
-Revival will also be required to provide a 1% NSR royalty and pay the greater of US\$6 per ounce of gold in mineral resource or US\$15 per ounce of gold in mineral reserve on all ounces outlined over the next seven years.
+Revival will also be required to provide a 1% Net Smelter Return ("NSR") royalty and pay the greater of US\$6 per ounce of gold in mineral resource or US\$15 per ounce of gold in mineral reserve on all ounces outlined over the next seven years.